Undergraduate Science Research

 Coral Bleaching Prevention

 Coral reefs are undoubtedly among the most threatened ecosystems in the world.
 Most studies predict that without increased conservation and restoration efforts a complete collapse may be only a couple of decades away.
-Coral bleaching is increasing dramatically due to the worldwide rise in temperature.
-Such bleaching episodes can cause massive mortality of corals and rapidly decimate reefs.
+At the marine ecology lab we are working on a research project to help coral bleaching prevention.
+Coral bleaching is increasing dramatically global warming.
+Such episodes can cause massive mortality of corals and rapidly decimate reefs.
 It is critical to find ways to protect corals until the root causes of the problem, i.e. climate change, can be effectively addressed globally.
-We are examining how different coral species respond to cumulative thermal stress, if decreasing light levels can help mitigate the effects of high temperature, and if so to what extent.
+In this project we will examine how a coral species respond to cumulative thermal stress, if decreasing light levels can help mitigate the effects of high temperature, and if so to what extent.

 Led by Vania Coelho, PhD